panda3d/panda3d-docs/distribution/thirdparty-licenses.rst

 http://www.assimp.org/

-As of Panda3D 1.10.0, Panda3D can make use of the Open Asset Import (Assimp) library to read in additional 3D file formats.
-File formats supported by Assimp can be found
+As of Panda3D 1.10.0, Panda3D can make use of the Open Asset Importer library to read in additional 3D file formats (see :ref:`supported-model-formats`).
-`here <https://github.com/assimp/assimp#supported-file-formats>`__.
+A list of file formats supported by Assimp can be found `here <https://github.com/assimp/assimp#supported-file-formats>`__.

 License: BSD license